There are three main types of first-aid bandages:

 - Bandages for soft tissue and bone injuries

-These can be further divided into 19 different types based on their shape, material, and special properties.
+These can be further divided into 19 types based on their shape, material, and unique properties.

 You probably don’t need all 19 types of dressings and bandages in your home first aid kit.
-However, it’s still smart to know the basic types so you can customize your first aid kit and be more prepared.
+However, it’s still wise to know the basic types to customize your first aid kit and be more prepared.

 Table Of Contents